Coulombic antiferromagnet in spin-1/2 pyrochlores with dipole-octupole doublets

-where the pseudospin ${\boldsymbol S}_i$ is defined on the DO doublet and $\langle ij \rangle$ ($\langle\langle ij \rangle\rangle$) refers to the nearest (second) neighbors.
-The terms inside ``$[ \,\,]$'' of Eq.~\eqref{eq1} are the most general symmetry-allowed interactions between the nearest neighbors, while ``$\cdots$'' refers to other interactions such as the dipole-dipole interaction between the $S^z$-component and the superexchange beyond nearest neighbors.
-As we have previously remarked, the nearest-neighbor model seems insufficient at least in the unfrustrated regime~\cite{PhysRevLett.112.167203,PhysRevB.95.041106}.
-We need extra interactions, and we include a second-neighbor $S^z$-$S^z$ interaction for illustration.
+where the spin ${\boldsymbol S}_i$ is defined on the DO doublet and $\langle ij \rangle$ ($\langle\langle ij \rangle\rangle$) refers to the nearest (second) neighbors.
+The terms inside ``$[ \,\,]$'' are the symmetry-allowed interactions between the nearest neighbors, while ``$\cdots$'' refers to other interactions such as the dipole-dipole interaction between the $S^z$-component and the superexchange beyond the nearest neighbors.
+For the unfrustrated regime of the nearest-neighbor model, the ground state can be well-understood, and no fractionalized antiferromagnet (AF$^{\ast}$) phase was found~\cite{PhysRevLett.112.167203,PhysRevB.95.041106}.
+Thus, extra interactions and/or the frustrated regime are required to support its existence, and we have included a second-neighbor $S^z$-$S^z$ interaction in our study.

 Microscopically~\cite{PhysRevLett.112.167203}, the $S^z$ ($S^x$ or $S^y$) component for the DO doublet carries the magnetic dipole (octupole) moment.
-One should only keep the $S^z$-$S^z$ coupling if the dipole-dipole interaction is considered.
+One should keep the $S^z$-$S^z$ coupling if the dipole-dipole interaction is considered.
 From the symmetry analysis, however, $S^z$ and $S^x$ ($S^y$) transform identically as a magnetic dipole (octupole) under the space group.
 This is the symmetry reason why there exists the $S^x$-$S^z$ coupling in Eq.~\eqref{eq1}.
 If one restricts to the nearest-neighbor model, one can apply a rotation about the $y$-axis to eliminate the crossing term between $S^x$ and $S^z$.
 With the further-neighbor interactions, it becomes impossible because such a rotation immediately re-generates the crossing terms from the further neighbors.
 After the rotation, Eq.~\eqref{eq1} takes a new form,